Join our list

 Enjoyed a great trail run at Hardy Lake Provincial Park?
 Reward yourself with a frosty drink at Sawdust City Brewing in Gravenhurst, Ontario.
 You can also stop at Muskoka Lakes Winery in Bala for some wine and an artisan cheese plate, or at any number of attractions and eateries in the vicinity.

-For more information on trails in the Explorers’ Edge region of Ontario, click here.
+For more information on trails in the great Canadian wilderness, click here.

 To plan your stay, click here.